Zornik: History

 In 2003, Kristof decided to leave the band.
 For the summer festival shows, he was replaced by Bas (Millionaire) who also joined the band in the studio for the recordings of the second album, One-Armed Bandit (2004).
 This album was a lot more experimental than the first one.
 For the tour, bass was played by Bart Van Lierde (also known as bass guitarist for Zita Swoon).

 In 2005 Zornik went acoustic for a theater tour, creating the album "Alien Sweetheart".

 The theater tour: "All Strings Attached", was their first full acoustic live performance and was a huge success.

 In the concerts they did on festivals in the summer of 2006, Bas rejoined them to play bass.

 In the spring of 2007, the band once again started recording a new rock album.
 They went to Malta again, and in the beginning of April the new album, Crosses was released.
-They gave a show in the brand new arena in Antwerp, which they said to be their best show up to then.
+They gave a show in the brand new Lotto Arena in Antwerp, which they said to be their best show up to then.

+A best-of collection, 4.000.000 Minutes of Zornik (2008), was the band's next full-length release.
+It was also a big hit, reaching the Top Ten and spawning the new hit single "4 Million Minutes."

+Their album Blinded By The Diamonds was released in September 2015.

+To mark their 20th anniversary, the band performed their 20 most popular singles in 2021 and 2022.
+They performed on stage at the Ancienne Belgique, Trix and at different festivals.